Decision times of infinite computations: Decision times

 \begin{lemma} Every set with countable decision time is Borel.
 Hence any non-Borel $\Pi^1_1$ set has decision time $\omega_1$. \end{lemma} \begin{proof} Suppose that an ittm-program $p$ semidecides a set $A$ within a countable time $\alpha$.
 Note that $p(x){\downarrow}^{\leq\alpha}$ can be expressed by $\Sigma^1_1$ and $\Pi^1_1$ formulas in any code for $\alpha$.
 By Lusin's separation theorem, it is Borel. \end{proof}

 For instance, the set $\WO$ of wellorders on the natural numbers is $\Pi^1_1$-complete and hence not Borel.
 Its decision time thus equals $\omega_1$.
-Since all $\Pi^1_1$ sets are ittm-decidable by \cite[Corollary 2.3]{hamkins2000infinite}, $\WO$ is decidable with decision time $\omega_1$ (cf. \cite[Prop.
+Since $\Pi_1^1$-sets are ittm-decidable, $\WO$ is ittm-decidable with decision time $\omega_1$ (cf. \cite[Prop.
 32]{carl2020space}).

-It remains to study sets with countable decision times, and in particular, the following problem:
+It remains to study sets with countable decision times, and in particular, the following question: